ggerganov/llama.cpp/examples/lookup/README.md

 https://github.com/apoorvumang/prompt-lookup-decoding

-The two key parameters for lookup decoding are `max_ngram_size` and `n_draft`.
-The first, determines how many ngrams to use when searching through the prompt for a match and the second specifies how many subsequent tokens to draft if a match is found.
+The key parameters for lookup decoding are `ngram_min`, `ngram_max` and `n_draft`.
+The first two determine the size of the ngrams to search for in the prompt for a match.
+The latter specifies how many subsequent tokens to draft if a match is found.

 More info: